camptocamp/c2cwsgiutils/README.md

 # JSON pretty print

+Two JSON renderers are available:

+* `json`: the normal JSON renderer (default)
+* `fast_json`: a faster JSON renderer
+is tuned differently.

-The standard JSON renderer is replaced by a version that pretty prints the rendered JSON.
+Both pretty prints the rendered JSON.
 While this adds significant amount of whitespace, the difference in bytes transmitted on the network is negligible thanks to gzip compression.

+The `fast_json` renderer is using ujson which is faster, but doesn't offer the ability to change the rendering of some types (the `default` parameter of json.dumps).
+This will interact badly with `papyrus` and such.

 ## Sentry integration